danascheider/oauth-2-rails-react/ch-4-ex-2/README.md

 ### Persistence

 First of all, data is stored in Postgres databases instead of in variables or an in-memory data store.
 This means that persistence and a couple other aspects of the system's function are different.
 For example, there is a `/token` endpoint on the client backend that enables the client to fetch the most recent access token to display on the homepage when it loads.
 When the application makes requests using a token, it uses the most recent token stored in the database.
-The client backend database is seeded with an expired access token, which has a refresh token that will work with the auth server.

 ### Client Endpoints and Front-End Behaviour